codecheckers/codecheckers.github.io/guide/community-process.md

 ## Examples

-See the [CODECHECK register on GitHub](https://github.com/codecheckers/register/) for a full list of codechecks.
+See the [CODECHECK register](codecheck.org.uk/register/) for a full list of codechecks.

 ### [Piccolo, 2020](https://github.com/codecheckers/Piccolo-2020)